 These seven factors are guiding ideas to help you “skill up” to assist your kids to counter porn’s influence and develop a positive approach to sexuality.
 Like it or not, without the input of parents and carers, porn becomes the main form of sex ed for kids.

-For practical tools to facilitate these conversations and keep kids safe online and off, we invite you utilise the Not for Kids! and Hamish and the Shadow Secret children’s books.
+For practical tools to facilitate these conversations and keep kids safe online and off, we invite you utilise Milly’s Message and Hamish and the Shadow Secret children’s books.
 Additional resources include: